Helperbird/website/src/pages/help/what-is-helperbird-free.md

 url: help/what-is-helperbird-free/
 ---

-## What is included in the free version of Helperbird?

-The free version of Helperbird includes core features for everyone.
-So you can use Helperbird for your work and do not have to worry about paying for anything.
+The free version of Helperbird offers core features that are available to everyone.
+You can use Helperbird for your work without worrying about any costs.

-## What features are included?
+## Features Included

 ### Reading Mode

-Remove ads and other distractions from your web browsing experience.
-Giving you the text and content you need to read.
+Remove ads and other distractions from your web browsing experience, allowing you to focus on the text and content you need.

 ### Immersive Reader by Microsoft

-In the future, we might need to limit the amount of Characters  that can be read at once on the free version.
+Please note that in the future, there may be a limit on the number of characters that can be read at once in the free version.

-### Text to speech
+### Text to Speech

-Helperbird will automatically read aloud the text you are reading, so you can read it without having to click on the text.
+Helperbird will automatically read aloud the text you are viewing, so you can listen without having to click on the text.

-### Dyslexia fonts
+### Dyslexia Fonts

-Helperbird will automatically switch to the appropriate font for your dyslexia.
+Helperbird will automatically switch to the appropriate font for users with dyslexia.

-### Letter spacing
+### Letter Spacing

-Helperbird will automatically adjust the letter spacing for your dyslexia.
+Helperbird will adjust the letter spacing to improve readability for users with dyslexia.

 ### Magnifier

-Helperbird will automatically magnify the text you are reading.
+Helperbird will magnify the text you are reading to make it easier to see.

-### Font changer
+### Font Changer

-Helperbird will automatically change the font for your dyslexia.
+Helperbird will change the font to one that is more accessible for users with dyslexia.

 ### Picture Dictionary

-Helperbird will automatically show you the picture of the word you are reading.
+Helperbird will display images related to the words you are reading to enhance comprehension.

-### Screenshot tools
+### Screenshot Tools

-Helperbird will automatically take a screenshot of the page you are reading.
+Helperbird allows you to take screenshots of the page you are viewing.

-### Printing tools
+### Printing Tools

-Helperbird will automatically print the page you are reading.
+Helperbird provides tools to print the page you are reading easily.

 ### Translation

-Helperbird will automatically translate the text you are reading.
+Helperbird can automatically translate the text you are reading into another language.

 ### Emphasize Links

-Helperbird will automatically emphasize the links on the page you arevreading.
+Helperbird will emphasize links on the page to make them stand out.

-### Color blindess tools
+### Color Blindness Tools

-Helperbird will automatically change the color of the text you are reading.
+Helperbird will adjust the colors on the page to be more accessible for users with color blindness.

-### Highlight colors
+### Highlight Colors

-Helperbird will automatically highlight the text you are reading.
+Helperbird will allow you to highlight text in different colors for better focus and study.

-## Video Tutorial

-- Coming soon.

-## Need more help?
+## Need More Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you encounter any issues while getting started, don't worry!
+Just reach out to our friendly [Helperbird support team](/support/), and we'll help you sort things out quickly.